jellycat-js/jellypdf/README.md

 jellypdf-cli 'https://example.com' './output.pdf'
 ```

-If you want the output to be returned as a buffer instead of a file, set the output argument to null:
+If you want the output to be returned as a buffer instead of a file, omit the output argument:

 ```bash
 jellypdf-cli 'https://example.com'